6 Tips for planning successful photography mini sessions

 When you have the right tools by your side, any task, big or small, becomes a breeze.
 Here are some of the processes that you’ll want to optimize with online tools, to save time and reduce your work load.

 - Booking & scheduling - when you need to confirm and schedule more than 6 sessions in a single day, things can get stressful quite fast.
 From confirming time slots, to answering questions, sending confirmations and collecting payments.
 This requires a lot of time and energy.
 Consider automating this process with an online booking tool.
-Create a dedicated page for your mini sessions, so clients can read more, pick a slot based on your availability and book you.
-A hands-free experience for you, and a smooth process for your clients.
-Here’s how to automate your booking and scheduling process with Studio Manager.
-Also check out this tutorial on how to set up your mini sessions workflow.
+Create a dedicated page for your mini sessions, so clients can read more, pick a slot based on your availability and book you on their own.
+Allow clients to pay for their mini session, sign a contract and fill out a questionnaire — all during the booking process.
+This helps you optimize your time and enjoy a hands-free workflow.
+Learn how to set up your mini sessions using Pixieset Studio Manager, it only takes 3 steps.

 - Questionnaires - even though you’ll spend only 15 to 20 minutes with each client, you can still offer them the best experience ever.
 For instance, send a questionnaire to each client prior to their session.
 Gather insights on their expectations and photo preferences.
 If it’s a family mini session, find out who will be in the photo, what are their names and age, what type of compositions do they want, do they intend to print the photos?
 All this information can help you create a tailored experience for each client and impress them with their final gallery.
 If you’re not sure what to include in a photography questionnaire, we’ve shared some question examples here.
 Ideally, you’ll want to prepare a questionnaire template in advance, and send it out to all clients once they book you.
 Additionally, questionnaires can be wonderful for collecting feedback and testimonials after you’ve delivered all photos.
 There’s always room for new ideas and improvements to your current process.